 Story told by Jeanne L.

 Mercedes was a sweet golden girl, we picked her out at 4 weeks old and waited until she was old enough to take home.
 We planned and marked off the calendar until the day came.
-She then went to work with me everyday, I think she thought the clients who came in were there to see her, and as time went by, some did mercedesstop by to say hello to her.
+She then went to work with me everyday, I think she thought the clients who came in were there to see her, and as time went by, some did stop by to say hello to her.

 She was 7 years old when I started to work at home, I think she liked it just as much because now she could have more time in the yard playing ball, barking at squirrels, digging after moles, she was always busy.
 I loved working at home too, I looked forward to my breaks and lunches, so that I could be outside to play with her (playing ball was a favorite game).
 As I think about her life, I don’t think she was ever alone, she was always with me or my husband or both of us.
 She lived her whole life always in a hurry.
 I describe the way she lived her life was fast and happy.
 Maybe, she knew she only had a limited time to do as much as she could, have as much fun as possible and touch as many lives as her time would allow.